What can go wrong with steam cleaning leather ?

-This is done in many different ways, using different chemistry and approach.
-The results from the different tanning systems improve the hydrothermal stability of the tanned collagen matrix so that it will not denature / deteriorate at elevated temperatures and will stand a cycle of drying / re-wetting / drying with no significant bad results.
+This is carried out in many different ways by using different chemistry and approach.
+Then, the results from the different tanning systems improve the hydro thermal stability of the tanned collagen matrix.
+This means that it will not denature / deteriorate at higher temperatures.
+So now we know, it will also withstand a cycle of drying / re-wetting / drying with no bad results.

-The degree of hydrothermal stability is determined by the type of tanning system and how strong are the bonds chemically between the tanning agent and the protein molecules of the collagen.
+The degree of hydro thermal stability is determined by the type of tanning system and how strong the chemical bonds are between the tanning agent and the protein molecules of the collagen.

-At the low end of stability you get vegetable tanned and oil tanned leather and at the upper end, the mineral tans such as chrome, aluminium and zirconium.
+At the low end of stability, you get vegetable tanned and oil tanned leather.
+However, at the upper end, you get the mineral tans such as chrome, aluminium and zirconium.

-Each tanning agent imparts a significant amount of the final character to the leather that it makes (flexibility / firmness, density, hardness etc).
+Each tanning agent imparts a significant amount of the final character to the leather that it makes flexible / firm, dense, hard etc.

-With very heavily finished leather (effectively fully pigmented – plastic coated if you like) it may be possible to get away with a surface steaming, but there’s no guarantees with that since you don’t actually know what’s underneath and it’s chemical constituents…
+Heavily finished leather (effectively fully pigmented – plastic coated if you like) may be possible to get away with a surface steaming.
+However, there’s no guarantees with that since we don’t actually know the chemical constituents or what’s underneath…

-If you take the approach that wet heat is potentially damaging…… you’ll be about right, its always advised to use water based products made from the finest natural soap flakes, failing that a a slightly damp cloth is better than steam cleaning or using harsh house hold chemicals.
+Taking the approach that wet heat is potentially damaging…… you’d be about right.
+Therefore, it’s always advised to use water-based products made from the finest natural soap flakes.
+Even a slightly damp cloth is better than steam cleaning or using harsh household chemicals.